Forest Able

-After his college career, he had a brief stint with the Syracuse Nationals, who selected him in the 1956 NBA draft.
-Forest is a member of the Western Kentucky University Hall of Fame.
-Able’s career lasted one game, recording two field goal attempts, an assist and a rebound against the Rochester Royals.
-He was released shortly after his debut.
+After his college career, Able had a brief stint with the Syracuse Nationals who selected him in the 1956 NBA draft.
+He appeared in one game against the Rochester Royals where he recorded two field goal attempts, an assist and a rebound.
+Able considered himself "a nervous wreck" during his appearance and was released shortly after his debut.

-Following the close of his playing career, Able became head coach at his alma mater Fairdale High in 1959.
+Following the close of his playing career, Able became head coach at his alma mater Fairdale High School in 1959 and coached for more than 10 years.
+He taught physical education and health for 30 years.

+Able was inducted into the WKU Athletic Hall of Fame in 2011.

+Able's grandson, Kameron, played on the Morehead State Eagles football team.